 The temporary reservation system will help manage congestion and provide a quality visitor experience while numerous key visitor attractions are closed for critical infrastructure repairs.

 Ways to Get a Reservation

+Reservations are available each day at 8 am Pacific time.
 Reservations are taken almost immediately.
-Be sure to have an account and be logged in and ready to get a reservation promptly at 7 am Pacific time.
+Be sure to have a Recreation.gov account and be logged in and ready to get a reservation promptly at 8 am Pacific daylight time.